The Beast (roller coaster)

-The Beast is a wooden roller coaster located at Kings Island amusement park in Mason, Ohio.
+The Beast is a wooden roller coaster located at Kings Island amusement park in Mason, Ohio, United States.
 Designed and manufactured in-house for approximately $3 million, the ride opened in 1979 as the tallest, fastest, and longest wooden roller coaster in the world.
 Decades later, it is still the longest, spanning 7361 ft across 35 acre of hilly terrain.
 Two lift hills contribute to the ride's duration of more than four minutes, which also ranks as one of the longest among roller coasters.
 A refurbishment in 2022 increased the angle of the first drop and lengthened the ride by 2 ft.